About baby play and cognitive development

 - Give your baby toys with buttons to push to make things happen, or try activities like shaking or banging objects.

 - Play with stacking blocks and toys that your baby can roll or push across the floor.

 - When reading with your baby, use different voices for different characters or make the sounds of different animals.

-You can give your baby a few play options to choose from, but don’t overwhelm your baby with too many.
-And it’s good to give your baby time to choose what and how to play and then follow your baby’s lead.
+You can give your baby play options to choose from, but try not to overwhelm your baby with too many.
+Also, it’s good to give your baby time to choose what and how to play and then follow your baby’s lead.

-If you’re concerned about any aspect of your child’s development, it’s a good idea to visit your child and family health nurse or GP.
+If you’re concerned about any aspect of your child’s development, it’s a good idea to get help early.
+See your child and family health nurse or GP.
 If your child goes to an early childhood education and care service, you could also talk with your child’s educators.